Euro-BioImaging/OME_Zarr_Tools/README.md

 ```
 batchconvert omezarr -st s3 -dt s3 --drop_series data/MFF data/ZARR/$USER;
 ```
-This command will map each input file to a single OME-Zarr series.
+This command will map each input file in the `data/MFF` folder to a single OME-Zarr series, which will be located in a specific directory for each user.

-**Grouped conversion mode:**
+#### Grouped conversion mode:

+Another conversion mode will assume that the input files are part of the same series and thus will merge them along a specific axis during the conversion process.
 ```
 batchconvert omezarr -st s3 -dt s3 --drop_series --merge_files --concatenation_order t data/JPEG data/ZARR/$USER;
 ```
+The `merge_files` flag will ensure the grouped conversion option and the `--concatenation_order t` option will make sure that the files will be merged along the time channel.

-### Check what has changed at the s3 end:
+#### Check what has changed at the s3 end after the conversion:
 mc tree -d 2 s3minio/ome-zarr-course/

 ### Copy the Zarr data to the home folder